 It is possible to become pregnant very soon after having a baby.
+Becoming pregnant too soon afterwards can put you and the future baby at risk of more problems.

-Using birth control in the weeks after birth helps you avoid an unintended pregnancy.
+Birth control should be used for at least the first 12 months after delivery and continued until you and your family are ready for your next child.
+This helps avoid an unintended pregnancy.

 When choosing a birth control method after pregnancy, think about the following:

-Timing: Some birth control methods can be started right after childbirth.
-With other methods, you need to wait a few weeks to start.

-Breastfeeding: There are a few methods that are not recommended during the first weeks of breastfeeding because they may affect your milk supply.

-Effectiveness: Sometimes, the method you used before your pregnancy might not be the best choice after.
+- Timing: Some birth control methods can be started right after childbirth.
+With other methods, you need to wait a few weeks to start. - Breastfeeding: There are a few methods that are not recommended during the first weeks of breastfeeding because they may affect your milk supply. - Effectiveness: Sometimes, the method you used before your pregnancy might not be the best choice after.

-Talk to your provider about what method is right for you.
+Before you deliver your baby, talk to your provider about what method is right for you.

-Call Us Immediately With These Post Birth Warning Signs
+Call Us Immediately With These Warning Signs After Giving Birth

-Possible Infection

-Discharge with foul order, redness, increased pain and/or fever
+Possible Infection Discharge with foul odor, redness, increased pain and/or fever

-Bleeding

-Saturating one pad an hour, or more
+Bleeding Saturating one pad an hour, or more

-Mastitis

-Hard area in breast, redness, fever, flu-like symptoms
+Mastitis Hard area in breast, redness, fever, flu-like symptoms